arnelap/boxzilla.js/README.md

     },
     'icon': '&times',           // string, close icon character 'animation': 'fade',        // "fade" or "slide"
+    'cookie': {
-    'cookieTime': 0,            // integer, number of days a box should be hidden when dismissed 'minimumScreenWidth': 0,    // integer, box won't show on screens smaller than this 'rehide': false,            // boolean, whether box should rehide when certain triggers are no longer met.
+        'dismissed': 24,        // hours that a box should stay hidden after being dismissed 'triggered': 1          // hours that a box should stay hidden after being triggered },            // integer, number of days a box should be hidden when dismissed 'minimumScreenWidth': 0,    // integer, box won't show on screens smaller than this 'rehide': false,            // boolean, whether box should rehide when certain triggers are no longer met.
     'position': 'center',       // "center", "bottom-right", "top-left", etc.